ndwdataquality/idea-open-source/README.md

 ## 🚀 Roadmap / TODOs

-- [ ] Implement visualization of the output.
 - [ ] Add more unit tests
-- [ ] Improve documentation
-- [ ] Add type hints and docstrings
 - [ ] Optional: Package for PyPI or other open source tool
 - [ ] Optional: Add api layer
----

-## Complete Script (Planned)

-- Script to:
-  - Generate profiles for a list of segments from CSV input
-  - Loop through FCD data minute-by-minute and apply the validation algorithm
-  - Export output and plots (notebook/graph)

----

-## Documentation (To Do)

-- Specify valid input formats for FCD
-- Define all expected output fields
-- Document how to interpret prediction results

 ---